 How to Make a Vision Board That Works

-Here's how to make a vision board that you'll like looking at everyday and will help you achieve your goals for the year!
+Here's how to make a vision board that you'll want to look at everyday....

 Things You Need:

 1. Using a marker, draw a curvy, squiggly line on your poster.
 (It doesn't have to be just like mine!
 Make it your own.)